vncpasswd - VNC® Server password utility

 vncpasswd manages password(s) when the VNC password authentication scheme is chosen for VNC Server.
 It is an alternative to specifying a new, or changing an existing, password via the VNC Server user interface.
 Note vncpasswd is not relevant when VNC Server is set to use the system authentication or single sign-on (SSO) schemes.

-vncpasswd -print to not specify a password but rather print it to the console in the correct obfuscated format for manual entry into configuration files or policy template files.
+Run vncpasswd -print to not specify a password but rather print it to the console in the encoded format for manual entry into configuration files or policy template files.

 - AdminPassword to specify a password for an administrative user able to bypass accept/reject prompts.

 - ViewOnlyPassword to specify a password for a basic user able to observe but not interact.

 - InputOnlyPassword to specify a password for a basic user able to interact but not observe.

 - GuestPassword to specify a password for a guest user able to interact and observe once approval to connect has been acquired from an already-connected user.

 This is not recommended, but if you wish to specify a password of less than 6 characters, run vncpasswd -weakpwd.